aikooo7/Hasher/README.md

 # Hasher

-Welcome to Hasher, my SHA512 implementation witht the help of openssl.
+Welcome to Hasher, my SHA512 implementation with the help of openssl.

 This is a fun project that I also made since I hash files a lot and prefer to do it on my own.